tiago-assis/Deep-Biomechanical-Interpolator/README.md

         - The model is trained with a voxel-wise error loss and a Jacobian-based regularization loss to encourage smooth deformations.

-![Overview of the proposed framework](assets/framework_pipeline.png) **Fig 1.** Overview of the framework pipeline.
+![Overview of the proposed framework](assets/framework_pipeline.png) **Fig 1.** Overview of the proposed framework.
 The synthetic ground truth generation pipeline is depicted with green arrows.
 The pipeline depicted with blue arrows shows the interpolation of sparse matched keypoint displacements and correction to a biomechanically plausible dense displacement field with a 3D residual U-Net.

 ## Citation